Beckie Scott: Career

-In September 2012 Scott was appointed to WADA's executive committee.
+In September 2012, Scott was appointed to WADA's executive committee.
 In September 2018, Scott resigned from the WADA compliance and review committee responsible for making a recommendation to end the Russian Anti-Doping Agency's suspension from WADA.

+Charity

+In 2017, Scott established Spirit North, a charitable organization dedicated to improving health, wellness and education outcomes for Indigenous youth through equitable access to sport and play.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).